JPMorgan consumer banking head to attend White House meeting on coronavirus

-March 9 (Reuters) - JPMorgan Chase & Co said on Monday its head of community and consumer banking Gordon Smith will attend a meeting at the White House on Wednesday to discuss the economic impact of the fast-spreading coronavirus.
+(Reuters) - JPMorgan Chase & Co (JPM.N) said on Monday its head of community and consumer banking Gordon Smith will attend a meeting at the White House on Wednesday to discuss the economic impact of the fast-spreading coronavirus.

 Media reports had said the heads of all the big banks, including Bank of America, Citi and Goldman Sachs have been invited.